Ultralight Insulated Jacket

 When I’ve worn the hoody or jacket in on-and-off light rain, letting the shell get damp to see what would happen, the fabric appeared to either keep the insulation dry or prevent it from getting damp enough to affect it: I noticed no compromise in warmth.
 However, this fabric is as light as you’ll find in a jacket—it will tear more easily than a heavier fabric if you accidentally snag it on a sharp edge.
 The continuous insulation material may not leak out of a tear as quickly as individual down feathers tend to, but I always take extra care when using any ultralight apparel or gear.

 Find your next adventure in your Inbox.
 Sign up for my FREE email newsletter now.

-The two zippered hand pockets warm up cold digits, and the jacket stuffs easily into the left pocket, packing down to the size of a foam football.
+The two zippered hand pockets warm up cold digits, and the jacket stuffs easily into the left pocket, packing down to a good size for a backpacking pillow.
 Two inside stuff pockets are big enough for warming or drying cold-weather gloves.
 While lightweight, the front zipper appears reasonably durable—again, though, a little extra care isn’t a bad idea.

 We all want lighter gear—but only when it performs well.
 Beyond broad differences in amount and type of insulation, which dictates the temperatures and conditions they’re made for, many insulated jackets are similar.
 The models that break new ground do so in how much warmth they deliver relative to their weight and bulk.
-That’s what Patagonia has achieved with the Micro Puff Hoody.
+That’s what Patagonia has achieved with the Micro Puff Hoody and Jacket.